terrastrana/night-sky-theme/README.md

 If you are new to customizing Twitter themes, I would recommend that you make a backup of your existing Tumblr theme, before attempting to use this one.

+Tumblr user themesbyeris has a great tutorial on customizing your blog here: http://themesbyeris.tumblr.com/install.

 Enjoy!